windnode/WindNODE_ABW/docs/scenarios.rst

 Research questions
 ------------------

-During workshops with stakeholder from the region Anhalt-Bitterfeld-Wittenberg (ABW), important topics related to energy supply where identified.
+During workshops with stakeholders from the region Anhalt-Bitterfeld-Wittenberg (ABW), important topics related to energy supply where identified.
 Thereof, the following three research questions resulted:

 * To what extent can the region be supplied by renewables considering the available area?